Roasted Sweet Potato, Kale and Black Bean Enchiladas

 To all the Dude Dieters out there, these bad boys are right up your alley, so please add them to the rotation stat.
 I served them to Logan last night, and not only did he not mention the lack of meat, he thanked me profusely and insisted on a congratulatory handshake.
 He has also called me “his little enchilada” three times in the past twelve hours.
 It’s not my favorite nickname, but it’s clearly a testament to the epic nature of this recipe, and I much prefer it to “my little chicken fingie.”

 Happy Tuesday, peeps.
-Fiesta on.

 Roasted Sweet Potato, Kale and Black Bean Enchiladas: (Serves 4)